© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bibury Roman villa near Bibury Mill is a scheduled monument protected by Historic England under reference 1003357.
 View the official record →

-Bibury Roman villa is a Romano-British domestic and agricultural settlement located near Bibury Mill in Gloucestershire.
+Bibury Roman villa is a Romano-British settlement situated near Bibury Mill in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003357.

 Bibury Roman villa near Bibury Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003357.